 What’s more, thanks to responding to your customer’s posts, comments, and reviews about your brand, you can build stronger relations with them what can lead to an increase of trust for your brand.

-If you want to develop your knowledge about brand reputation management, take a look at these posts:
+If you want to develop your knowledge about brand reputation management and brand monitoring, take a look at these posts:

 Brand reputation crisis management: a step-by-step guide